GRAPHIC-Markets in Q1: Riding a tiger and waking some bears

 By Marc Jones

-LONDON, March 31 (Reuters) - A new U.S. president with $1.9 trillion to spend, amateur traders taking on seasoned hedge funds, hot oil, digital art selling for tens of millions of dollars and grizzly bears in the bond markets.
-It has been an eventful start to 2021.
+LONDON, March 31 (Reuters) - A new U.S. president with $1.9 trillion to spend, amateur traders taking on seasoned hedge funds, hot oil, digital art selling for tens of millions of dollars and grizzly bears in the bond markets: it's been an eventful start to 2021.

-A year into the coronavirus pandemic and the focus has been on the vaccines vs variants battle crucial to getting some normality back into the world economy.
+A year into the coronavirus pandemic, the focus has been on the vaccines vs variants battle crucial to restoring some normality to the world economy.

 It has given oil LCOc1 its best start to a year since 2005, with a 25% gain.
-World stocks .MIWD00000PUS have hit a few new highs too but it's a very different story from last year's.
-Whisper it, but some of the fabled FAANGs .NYFANG and other stratospherically valued stocks like Tesla TSLA.O will end Q1 down.
+World stocks .MIWD00000PUS have hit a few new highs, too, but it's a very different story from last year's.
+Whisper it, but some of the fabled FAANGs .NYFANG and other stratospherically valued stocks like Tesla TSLA.O will end the first quarter lower.

 The Democrats' surprise clinching of the U.S. Senate in January cleared the way for a $1.9 trillion stimulus plan.
 That has raised bets on growth and inflation, and some worry the Federal Reserve might be spooked into reeling in support.

-BCA strategist Arthur Budaghyan said the Senate wins forced a change the view from investors and likened the market impact of the bumper stimulus plan to riding a tiger.
+BCA strategist Arthur Budaghyan said the Senate wins forced a change in the view from investors and likened the market impact of the stimulus plan to riding a tiger.

 "Riding a tiger is fun," Budaghyan said.
 "The only hitch is that no one can safely get off a tiger."